 The People We Help

-We aim to empower disadvantaged young people, ranging from 14 to 25 years old at risk from social exclusion, those already excluded and young offenders.
+We aim to empower disadvantaged young people, ranging from 14-24 years old at risk from social exclusion, those already excluded and young offenders.

 Celebrating Achievement